ConverterHQ

 Why convert Xfig to WEBM?

-Convert to WebM when the output is intended for browser playback, web embedding, or streaming contexts where open codecs and modern web performance matter.
+Choose WEBM as target when the output is intended for browser playback, web embedding, or streaming contexts where open codecs and modern web performance matter.

 What changes when converting Xfig to WEBM?